Obarun/66/doc/tree.md

 The `seed` file name need to correspond to the name of the tree to be configured.

-The following template is self-explained:
+The following template is self-explained

 ```
 ## An empty field is not allowed.
 If the key is define, the value must exist and valid.
 ## In other case, simply comment it.